kb100/youtubed/README.md

     git clone https://github.com/kb100/youtubed.git

-They are bash scripts, so there is no need to compile, just put them somewhere in your path:
+Since the executables are bash scripts, there is no need to compile them.
+Just put them somewhere in your path:

     sudo cp youtubed/{youtubed,youtubed_controller} /usr/local/bin

-Edit your `i3blocks` config (e.g. `$HOME/.config/i3blocks/config`):
+Edit your i3blocks config (e.g. `$HOME/.config/i3blocks/config`):

     [youtube_controller]
     command=$SCRIPT_DIR/youtubed_controller
     interval=once
     signal=1

-Run the `youtubed` script:
+Run the youtubed script:

     youtubed --download-dir=$HOME/.youtubed --media-cmd="i3-msg exec mpv"

-where you can replace `mpv` with your favorite media player, or with `""` to disable automatic opening of files after download completes.
+where you can replace mpv with your favorite media player, or use `--media-cmd=""` to disable automatic opening of files after download completes.
-If you specify `--daemon-dir` you must also specify the same directory in the i3blocks blocklet command:
+If you specify `--daemon-dir`, you must also specify the same directory in the i3blocks blocklet command:

     command=$SCRIPT_DIR/youtubed_controller $DAEMON_DIR

-Restart `i3`:
+After you have setup your i3blocks configuration, restart i3 inplace:

     i3-msg restart

-Your `youtubed` is now running!
+Your youtubed setup is now running!
+You should now see `[DL]` in your status line.

 # USE

-Left click to trigger download of the video from your clipboard.
+Left click the blocklet to trigger a download of the video from your clipboard.
-Right click to cancel download of the video from your clipboard.
+Right click the blocklet to cancel a download of the video from your clipboard.
-These can also be done by sending `SIGUSR1` and `SIGUSR2` respectively, e.g.:
+These can also be done by sending SIGUSR1 and SIGUSR2 respectively, e.g.:

     pkill -SIGUSR1 youtubed

-or by sending commands directly to `youtubed`'s command fifo:
+or by sending commands directly to youtubed's command fifo:

     echo "download $URL" > $DAEMON_DIR/youtubed.fifo

-A simple "download" or "cancel" assumes the clipboard should be used.
+A simple "download" or "cancel" command with no other arguments will use the clipboard's content's as the URL to download or cancel.
-Alternatively you can specify  other signals with `--download-signal` and `--cancel-signal`.
+You can specify alternative download and cancel signals with `--download-signal` and `--cancel-signal`.
-If already running, left clicking will gracefully restart youtube-dl and resume the download.
+If youtubed is in the middle of a download, left clicking will either begin downloading the next video in parallel, or gracefully restart youtube-dl and resume the download if the video URL matches one that is already downloading.
+This is useful because sometimes youtube decides to throttle your download speed, and simply restarting the download may significantly increase your speeds.
 Multiple simultaneous downloads are supported, just copy URL, click, copy URL, click.
-Terminating `youtubed` can be done with a `SIGTERM` or by sending the message "die" to the fifo.
+Terminating youtubed can be done with a SIGTERM or by sending the message "die" to the fifo.

 # OPTIONS